What is atopic dermatitis?

 Oral antibiotics.
 These medicines kill bacteria that cause infections.
 Scratching the affected skin can bring bacteria to the area.
 This can lead to infection.
 Always take the antibiotic exactly as prescribed until it is all gone.

-Topical calcineurin inhibitors.
+Topical calcineurin inhibitors .
 These are nonsteroidal medicines that are put on the skin.
-They stop a part of the immune response that helps to reduce redness and itching.
+They stop a part of the immune response that causes redness and itching.

 Methotrexate.
-An immunosuppressive medicine that can be used to manage atopic dermatitis long term.
+Another immunosuppressive medicine that can be used to manage atopic dermatitis long term.
 But it can possibly harm the liver.

 Barrier restoration creams.
 Similar to moisturizers, they help repair the skin and provide moisture.